21 SaaS Marketing Metrics You Must Track in 2022

 This metric is the ratio of your customer lifetime value and customer acquisition cost, the two previous metrics.
 It is important to measure those separately but also in comparison.

 The CLV/CAC ratio will give you an idea of your business’ sustainability.
 A higher ratio means more successful and efficient marketing.
+This is because you spend less on attracting new customers who create more upselling and cross-selling opportunities, so those with higher customer lifetime values.

 So, you should look for ways to increase it by increasing your customer lifetime value and/or decreasing your customer acquisition cost.